-Do you sometimes drop an object?
-Do you feel a loss of grip strength or less precision (difficulty to hold a pen, a phone, to bear weight or to open a bottle, etc.)?
+Or maybe do you sometimes drop an object?
+Do you feel a loss of grip strength or less precision (difficulty holding a pen, a phone, carrying weight or opening a bottle, etc.)?

-The Tinel’s sign is used for assessing the neurological functioning.
+The Tinel’s test is used for assessing neurological functioning.
 It consists in slightly hitting the median nerve in the carpal tunnel.
-If it causes electric shocks, paraesthesia (tingling) or pain, the patient can be suffering from carpal tunnel syndrome.
+If it causes electric shocks, paraesthesia (tingling) or pain, the test is positive, i.e you can be suffering from carpal tunnel syndrome.

-Durkan’s test also aims to reproduce the symptoms of CTS.
-Slightly apply pressure with your thumb on the median nerve in the carpal tunnel during 30 seconds.
+In case of carpal tunnel syndrome, the Durkan’s test also aims to reproduce the symptoms of the disease.
+Use your thumb to slightly apply pressure on the median nerve in the carpal tunnel during 30 seconds.
 It is sufficient to compress the median nerve and to observe the effects.

-The clinical examination and provocation tests can be sufficient for the health professional to propose an appropriate treatment.
+The physical examination and the Durkan, Phalen and Tinel’s tests for carpal tunnel syndrome can be sufficient for the health professional to propose an appropriate treatment.
 However, complementary examinations are often necessary to confirm and precise the diagnosis.
 Indeed, certain diseases include symptoms that are close to those of CTS, such as tendinitis or rheumatism.